SaaS Valuation Calculator

 Valuation math varies meaningfully by stage.
 Bootstrapped SaaS typically trades at 2.5×–5× ARR with heavy DCF weight because FCF is usually positive.
 Series A (growing 100%+ typically) trades at 8×–15× ARR with growth premium doing most of the work.
 Series B/C+ falls back to 6×–12× ARR as growth moderates but NRR and Rule of 40 take over.
 Growth-stage companies (over $100M ARR, pre-IPO) trade closer to public comps, in the 7×–15× range depending on growth.
 The stage dropdown in this calculator adjusts both the comparable-transactions weighting and the dimension benchmarks — so a 40% YoY growth rate is scored "A" at bootstrapped but only "B" at Series A.

-Bootstrapped SaaS acquisition is a distinct market with its own multiples.
-Strategic acquirers and PE rollups pay 3×–5× ARR for profitable SaaS with <5% monthly churn and <30% customer concentration.
+Software company valuation splits cleanly into two markets.
+Bootstrapped SaaS acquisition is its own world: strategic acquirers and PE rollups pay 3×–5× ARR for profitable SaaS with <5% monthly churn and <30% customer concentration.
 Micro-acquirers on marketplaces like Acquire.com, MicroAcquire, and Flippa typically pay 2.5×–4× ARR, weighted toward SDE (seller's discretionary earnings) multiples (3×–5× SDE) for smaller deals under $2M ARR.
+Venture-backed software valuation runs on growth premium — a Series A SaaS growing 100%+ YoY with NRR > 115% can clear 10×–15× ARR even without positive FCF, because the saas valuation multiple is priced off future compounding, not current cash flow.
 The calculator's "Fair Market" exit channel applies an 0.85× premium to reflect bootstrapped-market pricing discipline; "PE Buyout" applies 1.1× to reflect the premium PE pays for the profitability of an established bootstrapped company.
+It doubles as a startup valuation calculator for founders modeling a priced round.

+"What is my company worth?" is the most common question founders bring to this calculator.
 If you just want a rough number based on ARR alone (no growth, NRR, margin inputs), the shortcut is: $1M ARR ≈ $3M–$8M valuation at healthy growth; $5M ARR ≈ $25M–$50M; $10M ARR ≈ $60M–$120M; $25M ARR ≈ $150M–$300M; $50M ARR ≈ $300M–$600M.
-These are median ranges — the best-in-class upper bound is 2–3× these numbers (Linear at $100M ARR, $20× multiple = $2B valuation).
+These are median ranges — the best-in-class upper bound is 2–3× these numbers, reserved for companies with 80%+ growth, NRR above 130%, and a clear path to category dominance.
 The calculator gives you a much more precise number by applying your actual growth, NRR, margin, and Rule of 40 — but the quick-reference table above is a useful sanity check.
 If your calculator output is wildly outside this band, check your NRR input first — it's the single most common place founders over-estimate.

 Frequently Asked Questions

-What is the ARR multiple for a Series A SaaS company?
+What is an ARR multiple and what is a typical SaaS multiple?

 How does Rule of 40 affect SaaS valuation?